protoman92/chatbot-engine/README.md

 ### Receive platform request

 Request is received from a supported platform, and mapped to an `Array` of `AmbiguousRequest`.
-An `AmbiguousRequest` contains the `senderID`, `oldContext` and supported data.
+An `AmbiguousRequest` contains the `senderID`, `currentContext` and supported data.

 ### Feed request to leaf selector